 That’s why it’s critical to look under your deck to ensure these fasteners, connectors, and joists are all in good shape.
 Lumber manufacturers have discontinued the old CCA (chromated-copper arsenate) wood-preservative treatment and replaced it with arsenic-free treatments such as CA (copper azole) and ACQ (alkaline copper quaternary).

 Although these new compounds pose less of a health hazard, their high copper content (about six times more than CCA) leads to corrosion in fasteners made of brass, lead, mild steel, aluminum, or zinc.
 Unless there is a protective coating or a physical separation, these fasteners will deteriorate.

-People now enjoy a greater variety of choices than ever before, with a wide range of stains available.
-With our professional expertise and skill, we can give each customer a professional finish with just the right balance of visual appeal and protection to meet your deck requirements and needs.
+People now enjoy a greater variety of choices than ever before, with a wide range of deck stains available.
+We work with each customer to find just the right balance of visual appeal and protection to meet your deck requirements and needs.

 The primary appeal of stain is the natural wood grain look it provides, and although the range of finish options is narrower than paint, there is still a wide selection of finishes available, from light to dark and warm to cool wood tones.
 While the lighter stains will show off more of the natural wood grain, the darker stains can hide imperfections.
 Darker stains can also hide the differences between old and newly replaced boards if you make any repairs.

 Periodic maintenance is essential and will keep your deck looking great.
 Waiting too long between recoating a wood deck can weaken the UV protection leading to cracking, fading, and eventually causing unsightly mildew and rot.
-For best results, your deck should be inspected every season for rusty or damaged fasteners and depending, on your deck's exposure, the need to wash or recoat.
+For best results, your deck should be inspected every season for rusty or damaged fasteners and depending on your deck's exposure, the need to reach out for our power washing service or recoatings.
 Contact us to discuss a deck maintenance plan that best meets your needs.